Open source AI stack is ready for its moment

 An open source AI stack for the future

-The Amazons of the world have their place — the cloud is where most AI workloads run.
+The Amazons of the world have their place, as the cloud is where most AI workloads run.
 Big vertically integrated proprietary systems serve their own purpose, and they’re always going to make money.
 But the difference is Kubernetes and Docker don’t become Kubernetes and Docker if they only run on Google, Jeffries said.

-Innovation is going to come from a bunch of these companies working together like little Lego pieces that we stack together, he added.
+Innovation is going to come from a bunch of these companies working like little Lego pieces that we stack together, he added.

 That’s precisely what the AIIA is working on.

 So, when can we expect to have a LAMP stack for AI?
-Not very soon, probably, which brings us to the other key reason this has not happened yet.
+In all likelihood, not very soon, which brings us to the other key reason this has not happened yet.

 Jeffries expects a LAMP stack, or a MEAN stack, for AI and ML to emerge in the next five to 10 years and to change over time.
 The LAMP stack itself is kind of passé now.
 In fact, the cool dev kids these days are all about the MEAN stack, which includes MongoDB, ExpressJS, AngularJS, and NodeJS.

-He has described these as canonical stacks, which arise with greater and greater frequency “as organizations look to solve the same super challenging problems.”
+Jeffries has described these as canonical stacks, which arise with greater and greater frequency “as organizations look to solve the same super challenging problems.”

 The kind of momentum that happened with LAMP will occur in the ML space, Jeffries suggested.
-But he warned against believing the hype that anyone has an end-to-end ML system at this point.
-This can’t be true because the sector is just moving too fast.
+But he warned against believing that anyone has an end-to-end ML system at this point.
+This can’t be true because the sector is moving too fast.
 The space itself and the problems to solve are shifting as the software is being created.

 That makes sense, but then the question is — what exactly is the AIIA doing at this point?
 And what does the fact that its ranks include some of the most innovative startups in this space, alongside the likes of Canonical and NewRelic, actually mean?